EsotericSoftware/dnsmadeeasy/README.md

 # DnsMadeEasy DNS Update

 This is a simple tool that periodically updates your IP when it changes for [DnsMadeEasy](http://www.dnsmadeeasy.com/)'s dynamic DNS.
-A Windows EXE file is provided, though the tool is written in Java and can be run on any desktop OS.
+An EXE file is provided for Windows users and a JAR file for Mac/Linux.

 ## Download